Greenhouse Transformation

 Stack Effect

 To extend the gardening season, the homeowners wanted a well-functioning greenhouse.
 We designed the new greenhouse to utilize stack effect principles.
-Cooler air enters through vents near the floor, taking in moisture and heat from the greenhouse as it rises and leaves through upper windows.
+Cooler air enters through vents near the floor, pulling moisture and heat from the greenhouse as it rises and leaves through upper windows.
 An exhaust fan was located at the top to offer a boost when needed.
-These elements could be closed to control temperature and humidity, creating an optimal growing environment that is adaptable to every season.
+These elements can be closed to control temperature and humidity, creating an adjustable growing environment that can adapt to every season.

 Preparing for their future aging while staying in their home

 We strategically placed the greenhouse at the same level as the home, and at the south end of the deck.
-The location provides easy one-level access and allows south light to filter into the deck through the indoor garden.
+The location provides easy one-level access and allows south light to filter into the deck through the indoor garden, while providing privacy from the street.

 Age in-place

-We installed a ramp in the setback to add accessible passage to the outdoor space, the greenhouse, and the home.
+The ramp was located in the setback to add accessible passage to the outdoor space, the greenhouse, and the home.
 The ramp is also extremely functional for moving gardening materials and recumbent bicycles through the site.
 We relocated the washer and dryer to the main level to help the homeowners prepare for their future.
 Having everything on the same level allows them to stay in their home for as long as they can, while still being able to access the greenhouse and outdoor space.

 Street Appeal